paulross/TotalDepth/docs/source/howto/lis_archive.rst

 LIS files may or may not contain an internal plot specification, if so ``tdplotlogs`` can take advantage of that, if not then external plot specifications can be used.
 For files needing an external plot specification there is some background information on plotting in a technical note here :ref:`TotalDepth-tech-plotting-external`.

-I have some troublesome LIS files
+I'd like to convert LIS files to LAS format files
 ---------------------------------------------------------------------

-This is a highly specialised area.
-Feel free to contact the author for advice.
+There is a tutorial here : :ref:`cmd_line_tools_lis_tdlistolas`.

 Getting the Frame Data as a ``numpy`` Array